Poza Tule, Sistema Zacaton

-Sistema Zacatón is area with incredible characteristics unparalleled in the world.
-In total this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
+Sistema Zacatón is an area with incredible characteristics unparalleled in the world.
+In total, this area contains some 20 unusual features – sinkholes, caves, springs created by deep groundwater heated by volcanic processes.
 Karstification processes here continue today as well – acidic groundwater continues to strip away the limestone and deposits it in unusual travertine formations.

 Sinkhole with triple bottom

 Geophysical investigations showed that below the shallow pool is located travertine layer with thickness fluctuating from less than 2 m to more than 4 m.
 Below this travertine lid is up to 45 m deep water-filled void.
-Below it there is the next travertine lid – second cap!
+Below it there is the next travertine lid – the second cap!

 - Marcus Gary, Poza Tule, Sistema Zacatón, research homepage.
 Accessed on June 27, 2010

-Few countries of the world can offer such array of unique and astounding attractions as Mexico.
+Few countries of the world can offer such an array of unique and astounding attractions as Mexico.

-Area of this country was cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces and pyramids.
+The area of this country was a cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.

-Category includes outstanding sinkholes – large natural depressions or holes, which for most part represent collapsed caves.
+This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.

 This book illustrates the diversity of hypogene speleogenetic processes and void-conduit patterns depending on variations of the geological environments by presenting regional and cave-specific case studies.
 The cases include both well-known and newly recognized hypogene karst regions and caves of the world.
-They all focus on geological, hydrogeological, geodynamical and evolutionary contexts of hypogene speleogenesis.
+They all focus on geological, hydrogeological, geodynamical, and evolutionary contexts of hypogene speleogenesis.